Skip to main content

 WORST GAME

-It is baffling and sad to see this franchise degrade along with the entire genre, and to what extent it loses its identity to stay with the times.
-Revolution themselves must agree, because unlike the first two games, this one has never received a remake, director's cut, remaster or even a console port.
-They just ushered it into the dark corners of the web, where they hoped to only make some revenue from die-hard completionists like myself.
-And take it from someone who cares - this game is infinitely skippable.
+It is both baffling and depressing to watch this franchise—and, by extension, much of the genre—shed its identity in a desperate attempt to keep up with the times.
+Revolution themselves seem to agree.
+Unlike the first two games, this one has never received a remake, director’s cut, remaster, or even a console port.
+It was quietly shuffled into the darker corners of the internet, presumably to extract a bit of revenue from die-hard completionists like myself.

 Comments